TheGoodlike13/liberty_or_death/README.md

 but then it can't find bob.
 Maybe the basic auth approach is better after all...

 Well, we get same result with basic auth, same exact error.
 Blegh.

+One possibility is that we must define 'activedFilters' under the LDAP registry.
+It seems it has some default values, but they might be not applicable for our 'custom' LDAP setup.
+I guess the approach we've been taking is actually beyond the pale, or something.
+Wowee.

+Unfortunately, the defaults make absolutely no sense to me:

+    <activedFilters userFilter="(&(sAMAccountName=%v)(objectcategory=user))"
+                    groupFilter="(&(cn=%v)(objectcategory=group))"
+                    userIdMap="*:sAMAccountName"
+                    groupIdMap="*:cn"
+                    groupMemberIdMap="memberOf:member"/>

+Users, fine, I get it.
+But groups?
+What are we mapping in the other tags exactly?
+The hell's a 'sAMAccountName'?
+Ask me anything?
+Objectcategory? memberOf:member?
+What?

+Well, let's try a guess.
+Maybe 'sAMAccountName' should be 'krbPrincipalName'?

+    <activedFilters userFilter="(&(krbPrincipalName=%v)(objectcategory=user))"
+                    groupFilter="(&(cn=%v)(objectcategory=group))"
+                    userIdMap="*:krbPrincipalName"
+                    groupIdMap="*:cn"
+                    groupMemberIdMap="memberOf:member"/>

+Nope, same error.

+Let's try to understand what's going on here with the help of [#ldap_search](#ldap_search).
+So immediately it is made clear that the filters are search queries.

+This is weird though.
+They have placeholders in them.
+So, presumably, these filters would work if you already *knew* the user id or group name.
+But I never provided the LDAP registry with any of those.
+I was sort of hoping that, just like the basic registry, it would query the LDAP server, find some entries, use the "objectclass" to figure out "ah, this must be a user!" and be done.

+Failing that, I expected I could provide some query information for it, so it can find them users.
+You know, just like how you would make an SQL query for a database.
+Logical stuff.

+But the queries I can provide seem like they're for steps *after* that?
+What is up, I say, what is up with that?

+Furthermore, the query used in default filters uses 'objectcategory', which is obviously wrong.
+The [#ldap_search](#ldap_search) **CLEARLY** uses 'objectclass'.
+And if I run the searches myself on the server:

+    ldapsearch -x -b dc=goodlike,dc=eu -D cn=admin,dc=goodlike,dc=eu -W objectcategory=user
+    ldapsearch -x -b dc=goodlike,dc=eu -D cn=admin,dc=goodlike,dc=eu -W objectcategory=group
+    ldapsearch -x -b dc=goodlike,dc=eu -D cn=admin,dc=goodlike,dc=eu -W objectcategory=*

+They predictably return nothing.
+Which is to say, it seems like you can't just have whatever old LDAP setup and have it work with a liberty server.
+Furthermore, whatever the hell we did with Kerberos and LDAP is definitely not standard in any way shape or form.

+It's so great to try to setup an application to work with a database, where the database **CLEARLY** has a super-strict pre-defined format... but the application doesn't give you the schema.

+Imagine if you had a JAVA application.
+Which needed to connect to a database.
+And someone expected that it would work.
+But it would have 0 references to the schema of that database.
+You'd kick the shit out of whichever smart-ass thought that would be a good idea.

+Well, let's try just one more time.
+If I want to find the users, I can query

+    ldapsearch -x -b dc=goodlike,dc=eu -D cn=admin,dc=goodlike,dc=eu -W objectclass=krbPrincipal

+This also finds a lot of things that aren't strictly speaking users.
+But it also finds users, which is better than nothing.

+I also can find the container, which maybe, who knows, might work like a group?

+    ldapsearch -x -b dc=goodlike,dc=eu -D cn=admin,dc=goodlike,dc=eu -W objectclass=krbContainer

+So the configuration could look like this?

+    <activedFilters userFilter="(&(krbPrincipalName=%v)(objectclass=krbPrincipal))"
+                    groupFilter="(&(cn=%v)(objectclass=krbContainer))"
+                    userIdMap="*:krbPrincipalName"
+                    groupIdMap="*:cn"
+                    groupMemberIdMap="memberOf:member"/>

+Does it work?
+Of course not.
+Same errors as before.